cockroachdb/docs/v22.2/ui-insights-page.md

 ### Schema insights settings

-You can configure whether and what index recommendations display in [Schema Insights](#schema-insights-view) and the [Databases page](ui-databases-page.html) with the following cluster settings.
+You can configure the index recommendations in [Schema Insights](#schema-insights-view) and the [Databases page](ui-databases-page.html) with the following cluster settings.

 | Setting                                                                | Default value | Description                                                                                                             | Where used                           |
 |------------------------------------------------------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------|--------------------------------------|